modular-magician/terraform-provider-google-beta/website/docs/r/discovery_engine_target_site.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `skip_wait` - (Optional) If set to true, skip waiting for the long-running indexing operation to complete after creating the target site.
+The resource will be saved to Terraform state immediately after creation.
+Indexing continues asynchronously in the background.

+This is useful for large web crawl data stores where indexing can take up to 480 minutes, which would otherwise cause `terraform apply` to hang.
+Defaults to `false` (wait for completion).